 \section{Linear Operators of Boundary Value Problems}

 Let $A_{00}$ be the minimal operator defined as a restriction of $A$ to the set of elements $u\in \mathscr D$ satisfying conditions~$\Gd u = \Gn u =0 $.
-In this section we study extensions of~$A_{00}$ to operators defined on sets described by means of ``boundary conditions'' in the form $(\beta_0\Gd +\beta_1\Gn) u = 0$.
-We define these operators via their resolvents deduced from a version of Krein's resolvent formula~\cite{Krein1, Krein2, LangText} for solutions to the general boundary value problem and some relationships to the operator~$\Ad$.
-Then we offer more conventional descriptions given in terms of extensions of~$A_{00}$.
-The groundwork for the study is laid out by Theorem~\ref{thm:BVPwithBetSolution} from the previous section.
+This section is concerned with extensions of~$A_{00}$ to operators corresponding to ``boundary conditions'' of the form $(\beta_0\Gd +\beta_1\Gn) u = 0$.
+These operators are first defined via their resolvents given by a version of Krein's resolvent formula~\cite{Krein2}, \cite{LangText}.
+More conventional definitions via boundary conditions are provided in terms of extensions of~$A_{00}$.
+The groundwork for the study is laid down in Theorem~\ref{thm:BVPwithBetSolution}.

 \begin{defn} Let $A_{00}$ be the restriction of~$\Ad$ to the linear set

 that is, $A_{00} = \left.
 A\right|_{\Dom({A_{00}})}$.
 We call $A_{00}$ the\textit{ minimal operator}. \end{defn}